cecileung1208/Jersey-City-Citi-Bike-Analysis/README.md

 [Jupyter Notebook](https://github.com/cecileung1208/Jersey-City-Citi-Bike-Analysis/blob/master/Data/JC%20Citibike%20Merge.ipynb) - this is to merge the dataset

 ## Requirements
-* Download the monthly datasets during 2018-2020 from the Citi Bike Syste Data website.
+* Download the monthly datasets during 2018-2020 from the Citi Bike System Data website.
 * Ensure all table table formats are consistent through the 36 csv datasets.
 * Merge the CSV datasets into one dataframe.
 * Filter out bad data such as unknown gender, unknown birth year, and wrong inputs of birth year such as 1898 that will not provide an accurate assessment of our analysis.